- 28 regular full-time faculty

 - Christine L. Krueger, Professor.
 Victorian Literature & Historical Writing; Literature & Law; Gender Studies; 18th-c & 19th-c Religious Writing by Women.

-Melamed, Associate Professor.
+Melamed, Associate Professor and Director of Graduate Studies.
 20th-c American Literature; Cultural Studies; White Privilege & Critical Race Studies.

 - Albert J. Rivero, Professor.
 Restoration & 18th-c British Literature; Textual Criticism; Women's Studies.